 Check Ethernet Port – If the issue is with the laptop.
 Then, undoubtedly, you do connect/disconnect the ethernet cable many times.
 And, if you’ve done that so often then maybe the Ethernet port or cable got damaged.

-Find out if port or ethernet cable got damaged.
+Find out if the port or ethernet cable got damaged.

 Check LED Indicators on Modem and Router